HomeSpan/HomeSpan/docs/UserGuide.md

 If no Action has been executed within 120 seconds (2 minutes) of starting the Device Configuration Mode, Action 1 is automatically executed and the Device Configuration Mode is exited.

-##	Setting HomeSpan WiFi Credentials and Setup Code
+##	Setting HomeSpan’s WiFi Credentials and Setup Code

 To configure a HomeSpace device to connect to your home WiFi network you must first connect your iPhone directly to the device so you can input your WiFi Credentials.
 This connection is made via a temporary WiFi network HomeSpan launches just for this purpose.